lcocault/event-discovery/doc/design.md

 # Architecture

 ## Workflow
-The general workflow of the application is the following:
+The general workflow of the application is as follows:

 ```mermaid
 graph TD
     OSM --> LOC_EXT[Location Extractor]